 His work has been published by TIME magazine, New York Times, Washington Post, Der Spiegel, Le Monde magazine M, Paris Match, Newsweek, among others. Özmen has won several awards, among them two World Press Photo awards and Public Prize of The Bayeux Calvados awards for war correspondents.
 He was a member of the jury of 2016 and 2018 World Press Photo Multimedia contests.

-Özmen became a Magnum nominee in 2017.
+Özmen joined Magnum in 2017 and became a full member in 2022.
 He currently lives in Istanbul.